MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/styles/css/index.md

 [![MonkeyApp Detail Page with CSS styling](css-images/MonkeyAppDetailPage.png "MonkeyApp Detail Page with CSS styling")](css-images/MonkeyAppDetailPage-Large.png#lightbox "MonkeyApp Detail Page with CSS styling")

-> [!NOTE]
-> It's not currently possible to style the background color of a [`NavigationPage`](xref:Xamarin.Forms.NavigationPage) using a style sheet.
-Therefore, in the sample application the [`NavigationPage.BarBackgroundColor`](xref:Xamarin.Forms.NavigationPage.BarBackgroundColor) property is set in code.

 ## Consuming a style sheet

 The process for adding a style sheet to a solution is as follows: